-Fundamental analysis is a method of analyzing a company’s financial performance and prospects by examining its underlying factors, such as management, earnings, assets, and liabilities.
+Fundamental analysis analyzes a company’s financial performance and prospects by examining its underlying factors, such as management, earnings, assets, and liabilities.

-The goal of fundamental analysis is to identify a company’s true value and to invest in it when it is selling at a discount to that value.
+The goal of fundamental analysis is to identify a company’s true value and invest in it when it is selling at a discount.

 This section looks at fundamental stock analysis and how it is done.